|

 Bible Mnemonics, explaining techniques for memorizing

-that explores the richness of God' word and illustrates an
+that explores the richness of God' word and illustrates an effective

-large volumes of biblical texts with longevity, accuracy and ease of
+volumes of biblical texts with longevity, accuracy and ease of

 information retrieval.
 This system will guide the reader in laying a